 When measuring font size, there are two key areas to focus on:

-The body size: Which measures the full height of letters, from the bottom of the descenders (Part of the character that lies below the baseline) to the top of the ascenders (part of the character that lies above the baseline) and three additional gutter spaces above and below.
+The body size: Which measures the full height of letters, from the bottom of the descenders (the

+part of the character that lies below the baseline) to the top of the ascenders (the part of the character that lies above the baseline) and three additional gutter spaces above and below.
 [1]

-X-Height: It is the distance between the baseline of a line of character.
-For lower case characters it's the top of the main body height excluding the spacing or ascenders or descenders.
+X-Height: The distance between the baseline of a line of a character[rephrase].
+For lower case characters it is the top of the main body height excluding the spacing or ascenders or descenders.
 X-Height is a huge factor in typeface regarding readability.

 The following graphic summarizes the key parts:

+[reference to source?]

-Research Summaries
+Research Summaries [what does the title mean here?]

+[It is not clear where the following material fits in the context of the paper.]

 OpenDyslexia is a free font face designed to mitigate some of the common reading errors caused by dyslexia.
 The font was created by a dyslexic and software developer Abelardo Gonzalez, who released it under an open-source license.
 The design for the font is based on that of DejaVu Sans, also open-source [3].

-Like many dyslexia-intervention font-faces, most notably Dyslexia or even DejaVu Sans.
-OpenDyslexia furthers the research of Dyslexia, which more of a reading aid, but it is to be noted that this is not a cure for dyslexia even though it's super popular.
+Like many dyslexia-intervention font-faces, most notably Dyslexia or even DejaVu Sans, OpenDyslexia furthers the research of Dyslexia.
+It is more of a reading aid, but it is to be noted that this is not a cure for dyslexia even though it is very popular.
 The typeface includes regular, bold, italic, bold-italic, and monospaced font styles.
 In 2012, Gonzalez explained his motivation to the BBC: "I had seen similar fonts, but at the time they were completely unaffordable and so impractical as far as costs go.”
 [4]

 There are many reports of the positive impacts of using OpenDyslexia in both traditional media and the within online forms and schools.
-Currently, as of 7 February 2016, there is no research paper or text-based paper on the effect of the OpenDyslexia that shows that the OpenDyslexia to be effective with English readers with dyslexia.
+Currently, as of 7 February 2016, there is no research paper or text-based paper on the effect of the OpenDyslexia that shows OpenDyslexia to be effective with English readers with dyslexia.

 Currently, two major studies have investigated the effect of specialized fonts with students with dyslexia.
-One paper by Rello and Baeza-Yates wrote in 2013 measured [2] years of age with dyslexia and found that OpenDyslexia did not hugely improve reading time nor shorten eye fixation.
+One paper by Rello and Baeza-Yates written in 2013 measured [2] [move this reference to footnote 2 ] years of age with dyslexia and found that OpenDyslexia did not hugely improve reading time nor shorten eye fixation.[hard to follow]

-In the second paper, Masters student Renske de Leeuw (2010) compared Arial with Dyslexie, she took 21 Dutch students with dyslexia as her sample group [2].
+In the second paper, masters student Renske de Leeuw (2010) compared Arial with Dyslexie[what is ‘Dyslexie’?].
+She took 21 Dutch students with dyslexia as her sample group [2].
 She found that Dyslexie did not lead to quicker reading.
 She found it helped some students make less dyslexia-related errors.

-Currently, there is a lack of evidence that a “dyslexia-friendly” font can make a difference to reading rate and accuracy for students with dyslexia, so stated earlier this paper will focus on the effects of the OpenDyslexia and its use for web accessibility [5].
+Currently, there is a lack of evidence that a “dyslexia-friendly” font can make a difference to reading rate and accuracy for students with dyslexia.
+So, as stated earlier, this paper will focus on the effects of the OpenDyslexia font and its use for web accessibility [5].

-Looking at the history of typography and the changing face of a type for digital displays.
+Looking at the history of typography and the changing face of a type for digital displays[rephrase].
 One study by Boyarski in 1998 examined the varying features of legacy fonts and modern typefaces designed for digital displays.
 This study wasn't planned to determine which fonts were better than others regarding readability.
-It did offer a scientific way to discern which features of new typefaces for dyslexics and which was to be on allow them to be more easily read on screen.
+It did offer a scientific way to discern which features of new typefaces for dyslexics [were what?] and which was to be on ?? allow them to be more easily read on screen.[rephrase]

+[consider moving the following description of the OpenDyslexia font to an earlier part of the paper.]